Sapir52/Software_department_website/README.md

 # Website development mvc - Software Engineering department

-Development of a software department management site (Localhost)
+Develop a site to manage a software department (Localhost)

 All	of	the	three	types	of	users	should	get	a	separate	page	view	according	to	their	permissions.